Last updated on February 6, 2026

 Goldmire Bridge is the start of something more interesting.
 This is actually an artifact land, which helps contribute to affinity and metalcraft while also having indestructible.
 The indestructible is a neat part of this card since it means you can use it as a solid target for cards like Ensoul Artifact.

-Silverquill Campus is the dual land common from Strixhaven that can tap for both white and black and enters tapped (boo!).
-You can tap this land and pay to scry 1, which helps filter your draws in stalemate and pass-go situations.
+Silverquill Campus is the common dual land from Strixhaven that can tap for both white and black and enters tapped (boo!).
+You can tap this land and pay to scry 1, which helps filter your draws in stalemates and pass-go situations.

 This land is particularly good fixing in Limited and playable in budget Commander decks, but it doesn’t have much of a home outside of that.